ipr-cnrs/basics/README.md

 - You can choose to define the localhost (127.0.0.1) line content.
 - You can choose to define the permanent ip (ipv4) line content.
   - All other lines that contains hostname without this permanent ip address will be removed.

+For LXC containers, also ensure to disable the management of /etc/hosts by Proxmox :
+- Touch a /etc/.pve-ignore.hosts file.

 ## Development